Hamgin

-Hamgin (همگين) (Note: Also romanized as Hamgīn) is a village in, and the capital of, Hamgin Rural District of the Central District of Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.
+Hamgin (همگين) (Note: Also romanized as Hamgīn) is a village in, and the capital of, Hamgin Rural District in the Central District of Dehaqan County, (Note: Formerly Semirom-e Sofla County) Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,435 in 409 households.
 The following census in 2011 counted 1,352 people in 439 households.
 The 2016 census measured the population of the village as 1,171 people in 381 households.